william-warren/django-dog-store/README.md

 the `dog_tag_list` view.
 If the submission is not valid, `new_dog_template.html` should be rendered and the invalid form should be provided to the context using the key `form`.

+You can run the following line to only test this view:

+    python3 manage.py test app.tests.TestNewDogTag

+### `dog_tag_list`

+This view should render all of the `DogTag`s using the `dog_tag_list.html` template and the context key `dog_tags`.

+You can run the following line to only test this view:

+    python3 manage.py test app.tests.TestDogTagList